BushLife - Day Hiking Hero

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-Clothing: Dressing for Comfort in Varying Conditions
+Day Hiking Clothing: Dressing for Comfort in Varying Conditions

 There is no such thing as bad weather, just bad dress!

 Whether it’s a short hike or a single-day trail hike, dress for the weather forecast and season.
-Failing to do so, will put you in harm’s way!
+Failing to do so will put you in harm’s way!

-Layering: The Key to Adaptability in Changing Weather
+Layering Hiking Attire: The Key to Adaptability in Changing Weather

 moisture-wicking, quick-drying top and bottom will keep you dry and comfortable, even if you sweat.
-Look for breathable fabrics made from polyester, nylon, Gore-tex, fleece or merino woolAvoid wearing cotton as it absorbs your sweat, leaving you feeling cold in the cooler months and sweaty during the hot weather.
+Look for breathable fabrics made from polyester, nylon, Gore-tex, fleece or merino woolAvoid wearing cotton as it absorbs your sweat, leaving you feeling cold in the cooler months and sweaty during hot weather.

-Before you reach for those shorts, consider your hiking spot.
+Before you reach for those hiking shorts, consider your hiking spot.
 Hiking trails covered in tall grasses, overgrown with brush, or game trails risk exposure to poison ivy, brush cuts, bug bites and ticks.

 Spare Clothes to Take With You

-Without notice, the weather has a way of wreaking havoc on our plans, and the only thing you can do is to be prepared!
+Without notice, the weather has a way of wreaking havoc on our hiking plans, and the only thing you can do is to be prepared!

 During winter hikes, wear your base layer!